 How to Apply

 The Harvard Legal Aid Bureau is offered in a Fall-Spring semester.
-You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical application process itself, by reading the course catalog description and exploring the links in this section.
+You can learn about the required clinical course component, additional requirements and requisites, as well as the clinical application process, by reading the course catalog description and exploring the links in this section.

 In the News